 At times, regardless of how dedicated an employee is, they may have to miss a few days, or even weeks, due to medical concerns.

-A company that truly understands this, and implements proper measures to ensure the message, is bound to have higher employee retention.
+A that truly understands this, and implements proper measures to ensure the message, is bound to have higher employee retention.

 To better accommodate employees, consider:

 - Creating a work-management plan to manage the responsibilities of an employee taking consecutive days off.
-You could divide the on-leave employee’s tasks among fellow team members, or hire a freelancer to cover for the required number of days.
+You could divide the on-leave employee’s tasks among fellow team members, or hire a freelancer to cover for the required of days.

 - Bonus: Providing a ‘back-to-work’ adjustment period of 2-3 days, during which an employee is delegated half their usual amount of work.

-It can also create an impression of humanitarian care on someone who is looking to join, but has a chronic health condition.
+It can also create an impression of humanitarian on someone who is looking to join, but has a chronic health condition.